 Methamphetamine use can lead to severe addiction, and its abuse is a continuous and widespread issue in the United States.
 Abuse of the drug creates serious health problems and sometimes leads to fatal consequences.
-Knowing the signs and symptoms of meth abuse can help you identify whether someone you know may be using this dangerous drug.
+Knowing the signs, symptoms, and side effects of crystal meth abuse can help you identify whether someone you know may be using this dangerous drug.

 As a person continues to use methamphetamine, they are likely to display many outward signs indicating their drug dependency.
 Meth addiction can manifest itself in a variety of physical and behavioral symptoms, from rotting teeth to hyperactivity to heart attacks.

 Methamphetamine profoundly affects a person’s brain and body.
 It alters how a person thinks and feels as they prioritize obtaining the next dose of the drug.
-These effects are often visible in many areas of a person’s life.
+Meth’s transformative side effects are often visible in many areas of a person’s life.
 You may notice a sudden loss of interest in other areas of life.
 Hobbies, relationships, and career goals can all take a back seat to addiction.

 It is common for people who use the drug frequently to display these behavioral signs: